enginebai/Algorithms/topics/linked-list.md

 ```

 ### Operations
+For the following operations, we have to mind the boundary and corner cases:
+* Empty linked list (`head` is null)
+* Linked list with only one or two nodes.
+* Head or last node.

 #### Insertion
 Linked list takes `O(1)` for inserting or deleting first item simply by relinking the pointer.